Newspaper Clipping from The Times, 9 March

 I wanted to splash the wine he had just poured into my glass straightway into his face, but I clasped my hands together tightly to constrain my anger.

 “But, alas, Miss Wells you were not chosen merely because of that marvellous figure of yours.”
-He waved his hand, the cigarette smoke trailing behind it, “But, owing to the high marks in your science sessions.”
+He waved his hand, the cigarette smoke trailing behind it, “But, owing to the high marks in your biology and chemistry sessions.”